West End Brook: Route

 Further east the stream is joined by another small stream on its right bank, rising from springs in Roundwood Gulley, and passes under Soke Road, which at that point briefly follows the course of a Roman road.
 It also crosses the county boundary into Hampshire at this location.
 The river continues through the woodland of Benyon's Inclosure, and enters Kiln Pond.
 An embankment carries a track over the pond, dividing it into two.
 In 1872, both ponds were fish ponds, but by 1896, only the lower pond, covering an area of 1.637 acre, was used for this purpose, and the upper pond, covering 1.717 acre, was marshy ground.
 By 1969, the upper area was again a pond, covering 4.72 acre, and there were three sluices to allow water to pass through the embankment, with another sluice controlling the outflow from the lower pond.
 Just to the south of the pond is The Frith, an Iron Age Hill fort, where a single line of earthworks, which are quite modest in scale, enclose the top of a hill.
 The enclosure is 520 ft by 390 ft and there are no records of archaeological excavation being carried out on the site, although parts of it near its entrance have been damaged by tree planting.
 Silchester Roman Town is located around 0.6 mi to the south-east, and the fort may have been associated with the Iron Age town that pre-dated the Roman one.

 A stream flowing from two springs on Benyon's Inclosure joins on the left bank as it passes under Church Road, at which point it has already descended to 240 ft Above Ordnance Datum (AOD).
 The course of another Roman road crosses at Lovegrove's Farm and it is joined by another stream, draining from Hundred Acre Piece, a large area of woodland to the north.
-It passes under Turk's Lane, and as it turns to the south, it forms the county boundary between Hamsphire and Berkshire.
+It passes under Turk's Lane, and as it turns to the south, it forms the county boundary between Hampshire and Berkshire.
 After passing through Tanhouse Bridge, carrying Pitfield Lane over the river, it joins Foudry Brook on its left bank.